-Spring is an open source development framework for Enterprise Java.
+Spring is an open-source development framework for Enterprise Java.
 The core features of the Spring Framework can be used in developing any Java application, but there are extensions for building web applications on top of the Java EE platform.
-Spring framework targets to make Java EE development easier to use and promote good programming practice by enabling a POJO-based programming model.
+Spring Framework targets to make Java EE development easier to use and promotes good programming practice by enabling a POJO-based programming model.

-Loose coupling is achieved in spring using the technique Inversion of Control.
+- Inversion of Control (IoC): Loose coupling is achieved in Spring using the technique, inversion of control.
 The objects give their dependencies instead of creating or looking for dependent objects.

-Spring supports Aspect oriented programming and enables cohesive development by separating application business logic from system services.
+- Aspect-oriented Programming (AOP): Spring supports aspect-oriented programming and enables cohesive development by separating the application business logic from system services.

-Spring comes with MVC web application framework, built on core Spring functionality.
-This framework is highly configurable via strategy interfaces, and accommodates multiple view technologies like JSP, Velocity, Tiles, iText, and POI.
-But other frameworks can be easily used instead of Spring MVC Framework.
+- MVC Framework: Spring comes with an MVC web application framework built on the core Spring functionality.
+This framework is highly configurable via strategy interfaces and accommodates multiple view technologies such as JSP, Velocity, Tiles, iText, and POI.
+However, other frameworks can be easily used instead of Spring MVC Framework.

-The JDBC abstraction layer of the Spring offers a meaningful exception hierarchy, which simplifies the error handling strategy.
-Integration with Hibernate, JDO, and iBATIS: Spring provides best Integration services with Hibernate, JDO and iBATIS.
+- JDBC Exception Handling: The JDBC abstraction layer of Spring offers a meaningful exception hierarchy, which simplifies the error-handling strategy.

-Spring framework provides a generic abstraction layer for transaction management.
-This allowing the developer to add the pluggable transaction managers, and making it easy to demarcate transactions without dealing with low-level issues.
-Spring’s transaction support is not tied to J2EE environments and it can be also used in container less environments.
+- Transaction Management: Spring Framework provides a generic abstraction layer for transaction management.
+This allows the developer to add the pluggable transaction managers and makes it easy to demarcate transactions without dealing with low-level issues.
+Spring’s transaction support is not tied to J2EE environments, and it can also be used in container-less environments.

-The Spring Framework provides a comprehensive programming and configuration model for modern Java-based enterprise applications – on any kind of deployment platform.
-A key element of Spring is infrastructural support at the application level: Spring focuses on the “plumbing” of enterprise applications so that teams can focus on application-level business logic, without unnecessary ties to specific deployment environments.
+The Spring Framework provides a comprehensive programming and configuration model for modern Java-based enterprise applications—on any kind of deployment platforms.
+A key element of Spring is infrastructural support at the application level: Spring focuses on the ‘plumbing’ of enterprise applications so that teams can focus on the application-level business logic, without having unnecessary ties to specific deployment environments.

-Java based configuration option enables the user to write most of their Spring configuration without XML but with the help of few Java-based annotations.
+Java-based configuration option enables users to write most of their Spring configuration without XML but with the help of few Java-based annotations.